Ashok0/EnderalVREssentials/README.md

 	- Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
 	- Click "Skyrim VR" in the top bar.
 Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
 12. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Synthesis output and click OK.
-13. Tick "Synthesis output" in left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
+13. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
 14. Revert the upper right dropdown bar back to "SKSE".
 15. You may need to re-run this process if you change your load order.